Inflation forces increase in California minimum wage

 Bosler said the increase could cause prices to jump for restaurants, which have low profit margins.
 But overall, she said the minimum wage increase is “expected to have a very minimal impact on overall inflation in the state’s economy.”

+Senate President Pro Tempore Toni Atkins said they are working on a plan that is “not just passing a one-size-fits-all windfall that benefits millionaires.”

+“Senate Democrats do not believe a rebate tied to car ownership does the job,” Atkins said.
+“That plan leaves out non-car owners, including low income and elderly Californians, who are also impacted by the current high costs of consumer goods and are also deserving of relief.”

-The news comes as the Newsom administration proposed sending $1,000 checks to workers in hospitals and nursing homes in recognition of their dangerous work during the pandemic.
+While that proposal has stalled, Newsom revealed a new plan on Thursday that would send $1,000 checks to workers in hospitals and nursing homes in recognition of their dangerous work during the pandemic.
 About 600,000 workers would be eligible for the money, which would go to anyone who works inside a hospital or a nursing home — including doctors, nurses and other support staff.

 Workers would be guaranteed a $1,000 check.
 But if companies agree to add in another $500, the state will match it for a total of $2,000.